domingosjuliopinto/Hindi_Medical_Chatbot/README.md

 chatbot in Hindi which will help people to get information in Hindi about various health diseases, symptoms and home remedies to cure the disease.

+## Technologies Used
+- Python
+- Colab
+- Gradio

+## Features
+- It will give you knowledge regarding the sickness based on your questions
+- It will guess what sickness you have based on the symptoms

 ## Screenshots

 ![Capture](https://user-images.githubusercontent.com/71319075/199654603-c18349a0-777d-4d9d-a996-81c8c4360077.PNG)